jsx-eslint/eslint-plugin-react/docs/rules/props-destructuring.md

 ## Rule Details

 This rule checks all React Component and verifies that props are not destructuring on multiple lines at component declaration.
-This rule is off by default.

 Examples of **incorrect** code for this rule: